You can't overdose on fentanyl just by touching it. Here's what experts say.

 Fentanyl, a strong opioid about 50 times more powerful than heroin, has become increasingly present in the U.S. drug supply and has caused a wave of overdose deaths among people who consume it or use drugs they didn't realize were tainted with the substance.

-Earlier this week, two day care owners in New York City were federally charged after four children in their care had fentanyl overdoses after being exposed to a kilogram of the substance, which was being stored at the center.
+Earlier this week, two day care owners in New York City were federally charged after four children in their care had fentanyl overdoses after being exposed; authorities said a kilogram of the substance was being stored at the center.
 One child died, and the others were hospitalized after being revived with the opioid-reversing medication naloxone.
 The story led to new discussion about fentanyl and its dangers, and whether being in the same room as or touching fentanyl can be dangerous.

 Here's what experts in the fields of toxicology and public health had to say about fentanyl contact overdoses.